bolt/docs/docs/templates/templates-routes.md

 ### Selection of a template for an overview page:

-  - If an overview page like `/entries` is requested, and the contenttype definition has a value for `listing_template`, that template will be used.
+  - If an overview page like `/entries` is requested, and the ContentType definition has a value for `listing_template`, that template will be used.
   - Otherwise, Bolt will check if a template with a suited name exists.
-For example, if the contenttype's name is 'Entries', Bolt will check for an `entries.twig` template.
+For example, if the ContentType's name is 'Entries', Bolt will check for an `entries.twig` template.
 If it exists, that template will be used.
   - Otherwise, if `listing_template` is set in `config.yml`, that template will be used.